mino-38/prop/README.md

 #### -f, --format [format]
 Allows you to specify the format of the file name of the file to be downloaded.
-The special format is as follows
+The special format is as follows.

 |  format  |  value to be assigned  |
 |  ----  |  ----  |